code-differently/code-differently-24-q1/capstone/README.md

 * [GitHub Flow (GitHub.com)](https://docs.github.com/en/get-started/using-github/github-flow)
 * The Software Engineer's Guidebook, Chapter 10, "Tools of the Productive Software Engineer."

+### Presentation Guidelines

+For your presentation, you will be given up to 20 minutes to feature your project.
+Each person on the team should have a speaking role.
+Here's what your presentation will contain:

+1. Up to four slides of content, then a live demo walkthrough.
+2. Your presentation should cover the following items, in order:
+   - [ ]  Introduce team members and their roles
+   - [ ]  State the problem your attempting to solve
+   - [ ]  State how your app is designed to solve the problem
+   - [ ]  Show your demo
+   - [ ]  Discuss how you'd like to enhance in the future
+   - [ ]  Lastly, talk through technical challenges and features.
+3. You will be given 5 minutes for Q&A and take questions from the audience.

 ### Academic Integrity

 Please refer to the [Academic Integrity][academic-integrity-link] section of the syllabus regarding the use of third-party code and resources that you have used for your project.
 Give credit to where credit is due!